 In addition to Diamond Award (European Independent Film Award), Jury Prize (Festigious International Film Festival), and Honorable Mention (Global Film Festival Awards), Mr. Petrikis received Silver Medal at Global Music Awards for the soundtrack of Owl Mountain (dir. by Juzenas 2018).
 Earlier his talent was recognized at Cologne Soundtrack 6.0 2009 (Germany), where he was awarded Peer Raben Award for the music in short film Noirville (dir.
 Andy Marsh).
 He became a finalist of the Talent Campus Volkswagen Score competition in Berlinale 2007 (Germany).
 His music for films was four times nominated for the Lithuanian Silver Crane Best Music Award (2008, 2009, 2011 and 2012).
 Since 2012 he is a member of the European Film Academy (EFA).
 He joined Lithuanian Film Academy (LiKA) in 2013.

-In addition to composing, Mr. Petrikis gives lectures and presentations at universities, international film teaching programs, and conferences.
+Mr. Petrikis gives lectures and presentations at universities, international film teaching programs, and conferences.
+He has been granted tenure professorship since 2019.
 Mr. Petrikis has scored over 30 films, composed music for theatre, TV and radio productions, and has released several independent music albums.